sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

   * Download python from below Link
      * https://www.python.org/downloads/
-  * Installed and configured it, Checkbox the option of adding path by default on first page.
+  * Installed and configured it, Checkbox the option of adding path by default on first page of installations, so that we dont need to add in the path.

 Install Other Packages
 ----------------------